 The Firm's sources of short-term secured funding primarily consist of securities loaned or sold under agreements to repurchase.
-These instruments are secured predominantly by high-quality securities collateral, including governmentissued debt, U.S. GSE and government agency MBS, and constitute a significant portion of the federal funds purchased and securities loaned or sold under repurchase agreements on the Consolidated balance sheets.
+These instruments are secured predominantly by high-quality securities collateral, including governmentissued debt and U.S. GSE and government agency MBS.